About my region – Cairns Queensland

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, sheep and beef sectors in the Cairns region and the recent Queensland financial performance of the broadacre, beef, grains, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, sheep and beef sectors in the Cairns region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Cairns region occupies 9,957 square kilometres, or 47 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 10,078 square kilometres, or 47 per cent of the region.
-The most common land use by area is nature conservation, which occupies 8,809 square kilometres or 41 per cent of the Cairns region.
+Agricultural land in the Cairns region occupies 10,000 square kilometres, or 47 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 10,100 square kilometres, or 47 per cent of the region.
+The most common land use by area is nature conservation, which occupies 8,800 square kilometres or 41 per cent of the Cairns region (ABARES 2016).

-Retail trade was the largest employment sector with 14,800 people, followed by health care and social assistance with 13,000 people, and education and training with 12,500 people.
-Other important employment sectors in the region were public administration and safety, construction, and accommodation and food services.
-The agriculture, forestry and fishing sector employed 5,000 people, representing 4 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 20,800 people, followed by retail trade with 16,300 people, and accommodation and food services with 13,700 people.
+Other important employment sectors in the region were education and training; construction; and public administration and safety.
+The agriculture, forestry and fishing sector employed 5,200 people, representing 4 per cent of the region's workforce.

 Value of agricultural production

 The Cairns region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were bananas ($427 million), followed by sugarcane ($219 million) and cattle and calves ($77 million).
-These commodities together contributed 78 per cent of the total value of agricultural production in the region.
-In 2014–15 the Cairns region accounted for 39 per cent ($48 million) of the total value of Queensland's avocado production.
+The most important commodities in the region based on the gross value of agricultural production were bananas ($437 million), followed by sugarcane ($204 million) and avocados ($63 million).
+These commodities together contributed 76 per cent of the total value of agricultural production in the region.
+In 2018–19 the Cairns region accounted for 93 per cent of the total value of Queensland's bananas production.

 Number and type of farms